FAIR-by-Design-Demo/publishing-test/README.md

 ## How to use these templates?

-If you want to start developing FAIR-by-Design learning materials based on these templates simply clone this repository.
+If you want to start developing FAIR-by-Design learning materials based on these templates simply clone this repository...

 ---